eafuna/pe-infra-tf/README.md

 ### Notes
 - Challenges are encountered with Azure, I was overthrown with Microsoft Entra ID which replaced Azure AD
 - PLOP (Principle of Least Privilege) is not applied here
+- [Terratest](https://github.com/gruntwork-io/terratest) can be used for actual implememtation for additional sanity check